Posts tagged with "user interface"

 BumpTop with multi-touch

-[Direct link for non-Flash devices] Here’s a new video showing BumpTop using a multi-touch screen under Windows 7.
+Here’s a new video showing BumpTop using a multi-touch screen under Windows 7.
 The march towards ‘tactile computing’ continues.
-I remain unconvinced that this is really what people want to do, for the simple reason that holding your hand/arm extended for lengthy periods like this cannot really be comfortable.
-My [...]
+I remain unconvinced that this is really what people want to do, for the simple reason that holding your hand/arm extended … [read more]

 Thoughts about the Microsoft Courier